Skip to main content

 • Carbohydrates: the remaining calories

 For example, on a 2,000 calorie diet with a 30/25/45 split (protein/ fat/carbs), you would eat roughly 150g protein, 56g fat, and 225g carbs per day.
+Whether you should eat in a calorie deficit vs surplus depends on your primary goal.

 Popular Macro-Based Approaches